Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Data and descriptive statistics

 \subsection{Data sources}

 In this section, we present the dataset and some basic patterns of the empirical data.
-We use data from the Orbis Europe database, compiled by Bureau van Dijk, which includes the balance sheet and the profit-loss statement of approximately 9 million firms across Europe.
+We use data from the Orbis Europe database, compiled by Bureau van Dijk, which includes the balance sheets and profit-loss statements for 7 million unique firms across Europe, yielding approximately 23 million firm-year observations from 2006 to 2017.

 Unlike other widely used firm-level data such as Compustat and Worldscope, Orbis Europe records a large number of small and medium sized firms (SME) that are often not publicly traded.
-As a consequence, the Orbis Europe database is regarded as more representative of the national economies and as able to capture more realistic firm-level heterogeneity.
-See Table \ref{tab:obs_ctry_yr} for the number of observations per country-year.\footnote{For a more detailed discussions on the advantages and drawbacks of the Orbis Europe database, see \citet{KalemliOzcanetal15}.}
+Table \ref{tab:obs_ctry_yr} in Appendix~\ref{sec:data_appendix} reports the number of observations per country-year.\footnote{ Orbis Europe includes many different types of firms, including Private limited company, Joint-stock company, Partnership, Cooperative, Consortium, Foundation, and Public agency/corporation.
+For a more detailed discussions on the advantages and drawbacks of the Orbis Europe database, see \citet{KalemliOzcanetal15}. }

-In processing and cleaning the data, we only use unconsolidated and consolidated data without companion statements\footnote{For some corporate groups that consist of multiple firms, both consolidated and unconsolidated data is provided, i.e. data is listed for the entire group and again for each of the firms.} in order to avoid double counting, after which we eliminate duplicated firm-year pairs.
+To avoid double counting, we only use unconsolidated data\footnote{ For some corporate groups that consist of multiple firms, both consolidated and unconsolidated data is provided, i.e. data is listed for the entire group and again for each of the firms. }.
+We then remove duplicated firm-year pairs, and we exclude self-employed firms, where the distinction between wage and profit is ambiguous.

-We use various deflators provided by the EUKLEMS project \citep{Jaeger17} to deflate sales ($GO\_P$, the EU KLEMS output deflator), to deflate all capital assets ($Ip\_GFCF$, the EU KLEMS capital deflator), and to deflate all income and value-added related variables ($VA\_P$, the EU KLEMS value-added deflator).
 Finally, we regard negative values for total assets, fixed assets, sales, wage, and employment as missing values.
 For a detailed discussion on data cleaning, see Appendix \ref{sec:data_appendix}.

-Finally, the top and bottom 0.25\% of observations are cut to mitigate the influence of outliers in visualizing the results.
-The estimation result is not substantially sensitive to extreme tails since our estimation method is based on quantile statistics. \footnote{The relative difference in the estimated parameters in different sub-samples stay almost the same whether we cut the tails or not.}